City-of-Helsinki/mlops-template/README.md

 4. Create and activate virtual environment of your choice.
 Remember to define the Python version to 3.8!
 (Instructions: [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html), [venv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/))
 5. Install requirements: `pip install -r requirements.txt`
 6. Create an ipython kernel for running the notebooks: `python -m ipykernel install --user --name python38myenv`

+#### d) Installing to an offline device

+Sometimes you have to work in an environment that can not be connected to the internet, for example for privacy or cybersecurity reasons.
+In this case, first install the template and all packages that you assume you will require to an environment with internet, and build the docker image as in 2c).
+Then, save the docker image and transfer it to your offline environment following [these instructions](https://stackoverflow.com/questions/48125169/how-run-docker-images-without-connect-to-internet/48125632#48125632).

 ### 3. Initializing your project